Michael Dobbs Keynote Speaker

 - Executive producer of the American television series House of Cards

-Michael Dobbs was with Margaret Thatcher when she took her first steps into Downing Street as Prime Minister, and he was there again with John Major when he was kicked out.
-In between he got bombed in Brighton and banished from Chequers (after a row with Maggie), and helped win a few elections.
-In the quieter moments wrote a book called House of Cards.
-He’s also been Deputy Chairman of Saatchi & Saatchi, a TV presenter and newspaper columnist, and widely acclaimed speaker.
+Michael Dobbs has enjoyed a ringside seat on many historic occasions.
+He was with Margaret Thatcher when she took her first steps into Downing Street as Prime Minister, and he was there again with John Major when he was kicked out.
+In between he got bombed in Brighton, banished from Chequers (after a row with Maggie), and helped win a few elections.

 Yet it’s as an author that he has gained most plaudits.
+It’s been thirty years since House of Cards was made into an award-winning BBC TV Series.
+It recently resurfaced as a sensation around the globe with a new series on Netflix, winning Michael five Emmy nominations.
 After creating the iconic figure of Francis Urquhart he has gone on to write a series of novels about Winston Churchill that had the critics falling over themselves in praise.
 Now he’s created the most dangerous character of his career, Harry Jones.
 As the Financial Times said, “think Die Hard with a stiff upper lip.”